Law school applications: Tips for recommenders

 There is no prohibition on sharing a draft of your letter with the applicant.
 In fact, an applicant can often be helpful in reminding a recommender of something that might be missing, or in correcting any misinformation.
 But you should not feel obligated to show the student the letter either.
 It is really a point of personal preference for each recommender.

 One final note on timing: applicants should give you ample time to write and submit the letter.
-Please be as direct with the applicant as possible about whether you can meet the suggested deadline, and communicate with him/her if any new problems develop.
-If the applicant has spoken with the Pre-Law Advising Office, s/he will have been instructed to be clear about deadlines, and to refrain from nagging the recommenders to the extent possible.
+Please be as direct with the applicant as possible about whether you can meet the suggested deadline, and communicate with them if any new problems develop.
+If the applicant has spoken with the Pre-Law Advising Office, they will have been instructed to be clear about deadlines, and to refrain from nagging the recommenders to the extent possible.
 Open communication on this point works best for everyone.

 Questions?
 Feel free to contact the Pre-Law Advisor.